-In our never ending quest to find property on which to build our new house, we have been traipsing in… through… up… and over… tall, thick brush filled with ticks!
+In our never-ending quest to find property on which to build our new house, we’ve been traipsing in… through… up… and over… tall, thick brush filled with ticks!

-Here’s what I’ve learned about the dangers of ticks.
-(Like not all ticks carry the dreaded lyme disease.)
+- What I’ve learned about the dangers of ticks (…like not all ticks carry the dreaded Lyme Disease).

 All About Tick Bites

-There are a number of experts who have compiled lists of what to look for, how to remove, and how to prevent tick bites.
+There are a number of experts who have compiled lists of what Lyme Disease ticks look like, how to remove ticks, and how to prevent tick bites.

 My favorite ones are here: